germangar/algorizer/README.md

 pip install -r requirements.txt

 - I would love it if the project could also be used for stocks, but I'm not familiar with that type of brokers.
-So if anyone is willing to collaborate in adding a fetcher and realtime updates of candles for stoks it will be very welcom.
+So if anyone is willing to collaborate in adding a fetcher and realtime updates of candles for stoks it will be very welcome.